 Please be respectful of the time of our attorneys.
 Direct all legal inquiries, not to the individual attorney, but to firstname.lastname@example.org.
 All inquiries will be routed to email@example.com.
 For expedited responses to media inquiries, please email firstname.lastname@example.org.

-Andrés is Technology Projects Manager for the Electronic Frontier Foundation.
-A Telecom and Electronics Engineer, he previously worked for Mobile Operators managing and developing projects from the Radio and Core networks to IT systems like Spotify Premium for Movistar.
+A Telecom and Electronics Engineer, he previously worked for Mobile Operators managing and developing projects from the Radio and Core networks to IT systems.

 Seeing the state of privacy in the digital world from previous experiences, he joins the EFF to help develop tools that address these issues.

-Mark Burdett is Senior Engineer at the Electronic Frontier Foundation.
+Josh is the Receptionist at the Electronic Frontier Foundation.

 Andrea came to EFF with years of experience in accounting.
 Prior to joining EFF, she was an Airline Accounts Specialist for MSAS Cargo International.
 Before that, she was a Bookkeeper for Spectrel International Corp.
 She likes to travel almost as much as she enjoys playing with the pets in our office.